jaymanmt/e-waste-disposal/README.md

 ***used dc.js, d3.js, crossfilter and axios*
 - DC Stacked Bar Charts &rarr; give users a quick insight into Singapore waste management practices including recycling.
 - DC Row Chart &rarr; reveals recycling rates for each material.
 Hovering over individual portions of the charts reveals the values of that particular segment.
+- DC Multi-line Chart &rarr; shows recycling rates (%) over a period of 16 years to reveal Singapore's progress in dealing each material type.

 ##### Features left to implement:
 - add click functionality to allow mobile users to view the values of individual bars and rows of the charts.
 - changing cursor to pointer on ewaste locations on the map
 - add animation for markers.
+- add enter key functionality to the "go" buttons for better UI/UX experience on desktop.
 <hr>

 #### Technologies used: